rashen33/sky-cast-v2/README.md

 ## Purpose
-Weather Lookup is a web application designed to provide users with instant weather information for any country or city worldwide.
+Skycast is a web application designed to provide users with instant weather information for any country or city worldwide.
 The goal was to create a user-friendly and responsive platform for accessing weather data.

 ## Approach
 - **Tech Stack:** HTML, CSS, JavaScript, and jQuery were used for front-end development.